Heinrich August de la Motte Fouqué: First Silesian War

 In the early stage of the First Silesian War, Fouqué commanded a detachment that participated in the capture of the city Schweidnitz.
 After the city officially recognized Prussian rule on August 20, 1741, Fouqué was tasked with leading a grenadier battalion in Moravia.
 They helped take over the fortified city of Olmütz.
 After the city fell, they began conquering a series of towns like Fulnek and Neutitschein, before reaching Kremsier where they helped crush a Wallachian peasant revolt and waited out the winter.
 Fouqué was ordered to march his troops to help reinforce Olmütz on April 14, 1742, dealing with several small attacks along the way.
 He reached the city while only sustaining a few casualties.
 However, Leopold I was ordered by the king to leave the city and retreat back to Silesia.
 The lack of fortifications in the outer perimeter and constant bombardment from heavy artillery made it too difficult to hold.

 In May of 1742, Fouqué's battalion marched into Bohemia under the command of cavalry general Hans Joachim von Zieten and reached the town of Tschaslau where he got to see his friend the king for the first time in almost two years.
 He was given several minor military assignments in and around the town.
-Fouqué was ordered to try to march to Chrudim to help Zietel intercept Franz Leopold von Nádasdy and his men who were advancing through the area and attacking Prussian forces.
+Fouqué was ordered to try to march to Chrudim to help Zieten intercept Franz Leopold von Nádasdy and his men who were advancing through the area and attacking Prussian forces.
 However, they failed to reach Nádasdy in time as he had already cleared the area and marched onto to Deutschbrod.